sreenadhbalasundaram/TestcafeLT/README.md

 $ testcafe -b lambdatest
 ```

-If you run tests from the command line, use the browser alias when specifying browsers:
+If you run tests from the command line,
-For Single Configuration
+Run Command

 ```sh
 $ testcafe --config-file .testcaferc.js > output.txt